 There is a common misconception among both Catholics and non-Catholics that Ordinary Time is the “boring” part of the Church’s liturgical year.
 We are not in the seasons of Advent, Christmas, Lent, or Easter, and so there is no readily apparent sense or object of anticipation or joy.
 It can be easy to celebrate during Easter, or to look forward with determination toward Christmas during Advent.
+But how do we focus our spiritual energy during Ordinary Time?

 by Jay Fadden